This site contains affiliate links. Please see Policies for more information.

 How to Make Sugar Skull Cookies

-1. In a mixing bowl, cream the butter and sugar until smooth and not grainy.
+- In a mixing bowl or stand mixer, beat butter and sugar until smooth and creamy, not grainy.

-4. Sift the flour, baking powder, and salt together.
-Add to wet mixture.
+- Sift the sifted flour, baking powder, and salt together, and then add it to the wet mixture.

-6. Make the dough into a ball, then wrap it in plastic wrap (completely covering the entire dough ball).
+- Make the cookie dough into a ball, then wrap it in saran wrap or plastic food film.
+You’ll completely covering the entire cookie dough ball.

-7. Put dough ball in the refrigerator for about 6 hours (overnight works well, too!)
+- Put covered dough ball in the refrigerator for about 6 hours (overnight works well, too!)

-11. Roll the dough onto the cutting board and use the cookie cutter to cut your cookies.
+- Press dough onto the cutting board, roll dough with a rolling pin, and use the skull cookie cutter to cut your cookies.

 To decorate the cookies:

-3. Spoon each color of icing into individual frosting bags with #5 tips.
+- Spoon each color of icing into individual piping bag fitted with #5 tips.
 Twist the open end of the bag to push the icing to the tip.
 You could also use icing writers.

-4. Locate a picture of the Sugar Skull or Day of the Dead cookies on Google and print it out.
+- Locate a picture of the Sugar Skull or Day of the Dead cookies on Google and print it out.
 Using the picture as an example, draw the outline on the cookie using a Food Writer.
-Of course, you can always be creative and design your own!
+Of course, you can always be creative and design your own.

 Ingredients